In this example, we build a machine learning model to predict employee churn and help companies reduce staff turnover.

 5. Model selection

-More specifically, we want to find a neural network with a selection error of less than 0.931 WSE, which is the value that we have achieved so far.
+More specifically, we aim to develop a neural network with a selection error of less than 0.931 WSE, the current best value we have achieved.

 The incremental order method starts with a small number of neurons and increases the complexity at each iteration.
 The following chart shows the training error (blue) and the selection error (orange) as a function of the number of neurons.